v-akash/Sales-Dashboard-power-BI/README.md

  # Tools Used
  Power BI

- # Cleaning
- Removed the Unwanted column rom the table

  # Key Insights

  YTD by Category:Furniture is the highest revenue-generating category with 2.9K in sales